arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 These functions provide feedback about the session lifecycle, helping developers understand the connection state during debugging.

-5. **Setup and Initialization**
+- **Setup and Initialization**

-The setup function registers all callbacks and starts Bluetooth Low Energy advertising:
+The setup function registers all callbacks and starts Bluetooth® Low Energy advertising:

 ```arduino
 void setup() {